Chicopee Addiction Treatment Services

 Chicopee, MA is a large city in Western Massachusetts and was home to multiple industries, most notably the bicycle industry.
 Today it remains home to a service economy including several Polish-American businesses, the Chemex Corporation, and Calloway Golf, which produces more than 5 million golfballs a year.

-People in Chicopee, Massachusetts, are struggling with addiction.
-It affects men and women of all ages.
-According to the Massachusetts Department of Public Health, at least 31 people died from overdose in Chicopee in 2018.
-There may be more though, because additional cases between 2017 and 2019 are still being reviewed by the office of the chief medical examiner.
-This is the highest number of confirmed overdose deaths in Chicopee in the past five years with the second highest number of deaths being recorded in 2016 at 26.
+Western Massachusetts is facing great difficulty with the current opioid epidemic despite concerted efforts to combat it through public health operatives and educational means.
+According to the Massachusetts Department of Public Health, at least 31 people died from overdose in Chicopee in 2018, doubling from 2017.
+Statistics from 2019 are still being reviewed by the office of the chief medical examiner.
+The figure from 2018 is the highest number of confirmed overdose deaths in Chicopee since 2013, with the second highest number of deaths being recorded in 2016 at 26.

 Recognizing the signs of addiction and seeking treatment are the first steps toward saving the lives of those who struggle with substance use disorder.